7 Reasons to Take a Vacation Right Away

 The average worker gets 10 days of paid vacation per year.
 That’s not a big number, but it’s enough to allow a few vacations and return to work fairly rested.

 But only about 50 percent of employees use those all those vacation days, however.
 The other half use little to none of their allotted vacation time in favor of working hard throughout the year and taking breaks only over the holidays.
+Some think that not using their vacation time means they look better in the eyes of their bosses, but the cons often outweigh the pros.

 Research shows that when a person doesn’t take regular vacations, he or she tends to perform more poorly on the job.
 You may also struggle to find satisfaction in your work, and you’re more likely to develop a mental health disorder such as depression.